NYPD Body-Worn Camera Program

 How long will the NYPD keep the recordings?

-The NYPD will retain all video recordings for one year.
+The NYPD will retain all video recordings for 18 months.
 Video of arrests and other significant incidents will be retained longer.

 When may officers view body-worn camera video?